rogerbinns/jia-mini-python/doc/lang.rst

 * Floating point
 * Bytes type
 * is/is not (you can call :func:`id` and compare result)
+* Assignment to False/True/None (allowed in some Python versions to change value).
+Has no effect.

 Use Jython if you want more than mini-Python